Judge tosses suit over ‘race-norming’ in NFL dementia tests

 The dementia claims have proven especially contentious.
 Many of them have been denied, often after challenges from the NFL.

-Smith believes the “race-norming” practice violates federal law and wants to see doctors banned from using it.
-He also wants to ensure that Black players denied awards for dementia get a chance to be reexamined.

-Spokespeople for both the NFL and lead class counsel Christopher Seeger did not immediately return calls seeking comment Monday.
 League spokesman Brian McCarthy called the lawsuit “entirely misguided” when it was filed last year.

 “The settlement program … was the result of arm’s-length, comprehensive negotiations between the NFL and Class Counsel, was approved by the federal courts after a searching review of its fairness, and always contemplated the use of recognized statistical techniques to account for demographic differences such as age, education and race,” he said at the time in a statement.